The Art Of Tambour Hand Beading

-Bo & Luca’s creative director, shannon pittman, first fell in love with the artistry of hand embroidery when travelling to india in her early 20’s.
-There shannon witnessed first hand the rich culture and intricate artisanal work the country has to offer.
-Woven into the fabric of each Bo & Luca piece is the magic of their traditional artisan techniques and craftsmanship.
+Bo & Luca’s Creative Director, Shannon Pittman, first fell in love with the artistry of hand embroidery while traveling to India in her early 20’s.
+It is in India that Shannon witnessed firsthand, the rich culture and intricate artisanal work this beautiful country has to offer so it is not hard to correlate the story of traditional hand beaded with Bo & Luca’s intricately adorned designs.

-Bo & Luca’s pieces are hand beaded at our quiet atelier in india, where each bead is hand placed on the finest silk by local master craftsmen over a three-month period.
-Traditional artisans skills, textile traditions and most importantly the art of tambour are all prominent factors in creating the label’s signature luxurious aesthetic.
+Bo & Luca’s pieces are hand-beaded at our quiet atelier in India, where each bead is hand placed on the finest silk by local master craftsmen over roughly, a three-month period.
+Traditional artisanal skills, fine silk textiles, and most importantly, the art of tambour are all prominent features in creating the label’s signature luxurious aesthetic.

-So what exactly makes tambour different to other embroidery techniques?
+So what exactly makes tambour different from other embroidery techniques?

 Unlike conventional embroidery, tambour does not require a needle.
 Instead, tambour is based on the principle of applying beads to fabric using a specialized hook.

 At the very heart of each Bo & Luca design is the hand-dying process of the silk fabrications used in our designs.
 Each gown’s fabric and beads are dyed individually to minimize fabric waste.
 This process makes each gown truly unique.
 Once the fabric has been dyed it gets stretched onto a framed ‘bed’ of sorts so that the pattern of the gown can be chalked on for the beading process to start – this is where the true artistry begins.